 Successful completion of this program prepares the graduate to apply for entry-level Diagnostic Medical Sonographer positions.
+The graduate of a DMS program is eligible to take ARDMS examination nationally recognized for registry in sonography field.
 HTI cannot control or predict future prerequisites changes dictated by the American Registry of Diagnostic Medical Sonographers (ARDMS), and cannot be liable or responsible in any way for changes made by any nationally recognized organization including ARDMS.
 It is each student's sole responsibility to do their research in order to meet ARDMS requirements for registry exam; therefore, the school cannot guarantee that graduates will be eligible to take certification or registry exams at all or at any specific time, regardless of their eligibility status upon enrollment.

-Please refer to pages thirty one through thirty five for Externship Conditions (all prospects or enrolled students must read them).
+Please refer to pages forty three through forty seven for Externship Conditions (all prospects or enrolled students must read them).